mattrotlevi/lava/README.md

  ```
  - Place ngrok in a directory with the exfil.php file and a subdirectory called /uploads (make sure write is enabled)
  - run ```./nrgok```
- - run the exfil data module and supply the ngrok url and data will be exfiltrated
+ - run the exfil data module and supply the ngrok url and data will automatically be exfiltrated